xrcyz/Knowledge-Base/README.md

 - The input value get passed straight to the output layer.
 - The output layer applies an element-wise multiplication "gate" akin to LSTM gates.

+Here is the [implementation](https://openprocessing.org/sketch/1259589), which still returns integers (no rounding errors) even after long runs.

 **What is the hype with machine learning?**
 ------